KarstenSiemer/Open-Airfilter/README.md

 This is how your grafana dashboard will look like:
 ![grafana screenshot dust graphs](https://github.com/KarstenSiemer/Open-Airfilter/raw/master/pictures/grafana-airfilter.png) Here you can see the most important graphs.
-One with the raw data that has been gathered by prometheus and the other were this data is summed and averaged.
+One with the raw data that has been gathered by prometheus and the other where this data is summed and averaged.
 This is done so that i have a singular point of orientation of how fast (or even at all) i want to spin the fans.
 Prometheus makes creating such data very easy.
 The query for this looks like this right now:

 `sum(avg_over_time(airfilter_dust[10m]))`